 There will only be one membership per property and one vote.

-For owners of multiple properties, they will only have one membership
+For owners of multiple properties, they will only have one voting membership

+A property owner may sign a proxy assigning their representation and membership to another individual associated with the property.

 The annual membership fee for the MPOA shall be determined by the Board of Directors and if changes are required, will have to be approved by the membership at the next general meeting (AGM).